maprix/py_raycaster/README.md

 # py_raycaster

-a little raycasting test in Phyton
+A little raycasting test in Phyton.
+It still contains bugs.

+This python code was inpireed by the [ray casting video](https://youtu.be/NbSee-XM7WA) by [OneLoneCoder](https://www.youtube.com/@javidx9).